Taxation of international executives

 Are there any additional considerations that should be considered before initiating a short-term assignment in the United Kingdom?

-It is very likely that the tax treaty between the assignee’s country of residence and the U.K. will be relevant.
-Consequently, it should be considered carefully remembering the fact that the U.K. adopts the economic employer approach when interpreting the employment income article.
+It is very likely that the tax treaty between the assignee’s country of residence (home jurisdiction) and the U.K. (host jurisdiction) will be relevant; the U.K. adopts the economic employer approach when interpreting the employment income article.

 © 2017 KPMG LLP, a United Kingdom legal liability partnership and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative (“KPMG International”), a Swiss entity.
 All rights reserved.